 "I didn't see the fire from our guys that we usually play with," Bell said.
 "Whatever reason it was, we didn't have that fire.
 We need to get back to the basics.
 We need to get back to competing with guys and get in guys' faces like we did last year."

 Someone had to pay the price for last week's debacle.
 There was one casualty: Dolphins veteran cornerback Benny Sapp.
 Miami cut Sapp this week after he allowed the 99-yard touchdown catch to Welker in the fourth quarter.

 Miami re-signed veteran corner Will Allen and hopes he can help tighten up the pass defense.
 Allen spent the past five seasons with Miami and knows the defense well.
 The Dolphins cut Allen before the regular season.

 Allen is a longtime starter and can play on the outside as well as the nickel role.
 It also doesn't hurt that he's coming back with a chip on his shoulder after being released.

 "You always got something to prove, and that's what I think each and every player in this locker room feels like each and every day," Allen said.
 "Maybe not so much as far as practice.
 But on Sundays, stepping up and having different competitions and [being] challenged in different ways.
 Everybody has something to prove all the time."

-Sunday is show-and-prove time for the Dolphins' defense, particularly the secondary.
-The common theme in Miami's locker room was, "Last week was last week."
+Sunday is show-and-prove time for the Dolphins' defense -- and particularly the secondary.
+The common theme in Miami's locker room was "Last week was last week."
 But if Miami’s defense lays another egg at home for the second straight game, doubt might start to creep in with this proud, veteran group.

 "That wasn't us out there.
 We know that," Bell said.
 "It was the first game, and that's over with.
 So we're on to the Texans.
 We're going to put on a much better showing than we did Monday night, that's for sure.